P. Leela

 Porayath Leela (19 May 1934 – 31 October 2005) was an Indian playback singer, a Carnatic vocalist, and a music director.
 She began her career as a playback singer in the 1948 Tamil film Kangkanam.
 She recorded songs in various Indian languages, including Malayalam, Telugu, Tamil, Kannada, Hindi, Bengali, Sanskrit, Odia, Gujarati, Marathi, and Sinhala.
 Leela was posthumously awarded the Padma Bhushan in 2006.

 During her career, Leela collaborated with composers such as V. Dakshinamoorthy, Baburaj, G. Devarajan, Ghantasala, M. S. Viswanathan, K. Raghavan, Br Lakshmanan, L. P. R. Varma, B. A. Chidambaranath, A.T.
 Ummer, M. K. Arjunan, Johnson, Ouseppachan, Ilaiyaraja, as well as playback singers K. J. Yesudas and S. P. Balasubrahmanyam.
 Leela described her vocal style using the term Ganamani.

 Early life

-Leela was born in 1934 in Chittur, Palakkad, Kerala, to V.K.
+Leela was born on 19 May 1934 in Chittur, Palakkad, Kerala, to V.K.
 Kunjanmenon (Menon) and Porayath Meenakshi Amma.
 She was the youngest of three daughters, with sisters Sharadha and Bhanumathi.
 Her father, V.K.
 Kunjanmenon, was a teacher at Ramavarma Higher Secondary School in Ernakulam.
-He encouraged his daughters to learn Carnatic music, and Leela attributes her passion for singing to his influence.
+He encouraged his daughters to learn Carnatic music, and Leela attributed her passion for singing to his influence.

 By age 13, Leela had sung over 5,000 film songs in the South Indian languages of Tamil, Telugu, Malayalam, and Kannada.
-She has also recorded songs for Bengali and Sinhala films.
+She also recorded songs for Bengali and Sinhala films.
 Leela sang during the same era as the Carnatic musicians M.S.
 Subbulakshmi, M.L.
 Vasanthakumari, and D.K.
 Pattammal.